 You must create a brand new username and password.

 Old One Stop Usernames and passwords are no longer valid and will not work.

 v Social Security number is used strictly as an identifier to accurately match old system data to new system data.
 It will not remain within public view and has strict security.

 v Please pay close attention to the required fields when registering your account.

 v When individual Board’s online renewal is completed, we will use the valid email address to communicate any new features or procedures.
 After your new user account is set up, you can print a new card or certificate.
 Legacy License Number and License Number will show identical licensure status and are valid to use today.

-The Office of Occupations and Professions suggests completing your renewal at least two weeks prior to your expiration date.
+The Department for Professional Licensing suggests completing your renewal at least two weeks prior to your expiration date.